Cytidine

 Cytidine (symbol C or Cyd) is a nucleoside molecule that is formed when cytosine is attached to a ribose ring (also known as a ribofuranose) via a β-N1-glycosidic bond.
 Cytidine is a component of RNA.
-It is a white water-soluble solid. which is only slightly soluble in ethanol.
+It is a white water-soluble solid that is only slightly soluble in ethanol.

 Dietary sources

 Dietary sources of cytidine include foods with high RNA (ribonucleic acid) content, such as organ meats, brewer's yeast, as well as pyrimidine-rich foods such as beer.
 During digestion, RNA-rich foods are broken-down into ribosyl pyrimidines (cytidine and uridine), which are absorbed intact.
 In humans, dietary cytidine is converted into uridine, which is probably the compound behind cytidine's metabolic effects.

 Cytidine analogues

 A variety of cytidine analogues are known, some with potentially useful pharmacology.
 For example, KP-1461 is an anti-HIV agent that works as a viral mutagen, and zebularine exists in E. coli and is being examined for chemotherapy.
 Low doses of azacitidine and its analog decitabine have shown results against cancer through epigenetic demethylation.